pong-suparuksa/reportjvnc/README.md

-This is the staging branch for testing.
+This is the branch for testing.